-Line Chart in QlikView is very useful to connect individual dots.
-We can use the QlikView line chart to find the Forecast details, or trend in sales etc. In this article we will show you, How to Create a Line Chart in QlikView with example.
-For this we are going to use the data present in the following Excel table.
+Line Chart in QlikView is handy to connect individual dots.
+We can use the QlikView line chart to find the Forecast details or trends in sales, etc. Let us see how to Create a Line Chart in QlikView with example.
+For this QlikView line chart demo, we are going to use the data present in the following Excel table.

-From the below screenshot you can see that, we are loading the above specified excel sheet into the QlikView.
-I suggest you to refer Import data from Excel to QlikView article to understand the steps involved in importing the excel tables.
+From the screenshot below, see that we are loading the above specified excel sheet into the QlikView.
+Refer Import data from Excel to QlikView article to import the excel tables.

 Create a Line Chart in QlikView

-In this example we will create a Line chart for all the product colors that are present in our data source.
-This might help us to analyze which colored product is trending than the other.
-To do this, we are going to use the Color Column as the dimension data (X-Axis), and the Sales Amount expression on the Y-Axis.
+In this example, we create a Line chart for all the product colors that are present in our data source.
+It might help us to analyze which colored product is trending than the other.
+To do this, we use the Color Column as the dimension data (X-Axis), and the Sales Amount expression on the Y-Axis.

 We can create a QlikView Line chart in multiple ways: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

-Another approach is to Right-click on the Report area will open the Context menu.
-From the context menu, Please select the New Sheet Object, and then select the Charts.. option.
+Another approach is to Right-click on the Report area opens the Context menu.
+Please select the New Sheet Object, and then select the Charts.. option.

-Either ways, it will open a new window to create a Line Chart.
-As you can see from the below screenshot, we assigned a new name called Line Chart to our chart, and then selected the Line Chart as the chart type
+Either way, it opens a new window to create a Line Chart.
+From the below screenshot, see that we assigned a new name called Line Chart, and then selected the Line Chart as the chart type

-Please select the Dimension column that you want to use in your Line chart.
+Please select the Dimension column to use in the QlikView Line chart.
 For this example, we are adding the Color dimension to the used dimension section.
-It means, it will add the Color dimension to X-Axis.
+It means it adds the Color dimension to X-Axis.

-Once you click on the Next button, it will open an Expression page and on top of that, a pop up window called Edit Expression will be opened.
-You can use this window to write the custom expression for your Y-Axis data, or you can select the Columns.
+Clicking the Next button opens an Expression page, and on top of that, a pop-up window called Edit Expression opened.
+Use this window to write the custom expression for Y-Axis data, or select the Columns.

-As you can see from the below screenshot, we are writing an expression under the Expression OK section.
-If you don’t know how to write an expression then select the Filed as Sales Amount, Aggregation as Sum, and click the Paste button.
+Here, we are writing an expression under the Expression OK section.
+If you don’t know how to write an expression, select the Filed as Sales Amount, Aggregation as Sum, and click the Paste button.

-Click OK button to close the edit expression window, and then click Next button.
+Click the OK button to close the line chart edit expression window and click the Next button.

-Here you can specify the sorting order for the Color dimensions.
-In this example, you can sort the Color in Ascending, or Descending order.
+Here, we can specify the sorting order for the Color dimensions.
+In this QlikView line chart example, we sort the Color in Ascending order.

-Next page is used to change the look, and style of a Line chart.
-Here we are changing the Plot Color Style to Light Gradient.
+The next page is to change the look and style of a Line chart.
+Here, we are changing the Plot Color Style to Light Gradient.

-Here you can change the Presentation of a Line chart.
-For example, you can change the Bar settings, you can enable scrolling on axis etc.
+Here, change the Presentation of a QlikView Line chart.
+For example, we can change the Bar settings, enable scrolling axis, etc.

 Colors page is useful to change the Color pattern of the Line chart.
-I think you should try different options
+Try different options!.

 Next, we are formatting the Expression value.
 As we all know that the Sum of Sales Amount is money, we are selecting the money.

-You can use this page to change the Font family, style, and font size as per your requirements.
-From the below screenshot you can see that, we changed the Font = Segoe WP Semibold, and Font size to 11
+Use this page to change the Font family, style, and font size as per requirements.
+From the below screenshot, see that we changed the Font = Segoe WP Semibold, and Font size to 11

-Use this Layout page to provide the shadow effects to your Line chart, or you can apply the custom theme by clicking the Apply Theme button.
-As you can see from the below screenshot, we changed the shadow intensity to Medium, and Border width to 3 (extra thickness to border).
+Use this Layout page to provide the shadow effects to the QlikView Line chart, or apply the custom theme by clicking the Apply Theme button.
+From the screenshot below, see that we changed the shadow intensity to Medium, and Border width to 3 (extra thickness to the border).

-Caption page is used to style the QlikView Line Chart Caption.
-Here you can change the background, position, color, and so on for your Line Chart.
-As you can see from the below screenshot, we changed the Active, and Inactive Caption Text colors.
-Once you done, click the Finish button
+The caption page is to style the QlikView Line Chart Caption.
+Here, we can change the background, position, color, and so on for the Line Chart.
+Here, we changed the Active and Inactive Caption Text colors.
+Once complete, click the Finish button

 Create Multiple Line Charts in QlikView

-Through above chart fulfilled our requirement.
-Let me check the sales trend for each country.
-In order to do so, we have to add country dimension to existing Line chart.
-For this, right-click on the Chart will open the context menu.
-Please select the properties option from that context menu.
+Through the above chart fulfilled our requirement.
+Let us check the sales trend for each country.
+To do so, we have to add the country dimension to the existing Line chart.
+For this, right-click on the Chart and select the properties option from the context menu.

-Once you click on the properties option, a new window called Chart Properties will be opened as we shown below., Please navigate to Dimension tab -> add Country to Used Dimensions -> Next, use the promote button to move country dimension to top position.
+Clicking the properties option opens a new window called Chart Properties.
+Please navigate to Dimension tab -> add Country to Used Dimensions -> Next, use the promote button to move country dimension to top position.

-Now you see the sales trend for each color, and country
+Now, see the sales trend for each color and country.

-Let me hover over my mouse on the line chart.
-As you can see from the below screenshot, it is displaying the Country Name, Color, and it’s Sales amount (Data label).
+Let us hover over the mouse on the QlikView line chart.
+See that it is displaying the Country Name, Color, and Sales amount (Data label).